By Matt Luman, 360 Training

 Remember: You have a right to know.
 One of your rights under OSHA is the right to be informed about the hazards you may face on the job.

 Workers should also be encouraged to inform supervisors of noise hazards they encounter on the job.
 Employers cannot address a hazard if they don’t know about it.
-While hazard analyses and safety programs should already be in place, new hazards may arise periodically.
+While hazard analyses, quick machine risk assessment, and safety programs should already be in place, new hazards may arise periodically.

 Safety is a team effort.